snyk-labs/infrastructure-as-code-goof/README.md

 # Cloud Config Goof
-A full demo environment to educate about the challanges and potential security issues in the cloud config world.
+A full demo environment to educate about the challenges and potential security issues in the cloud config world.

 # Issues